TECHNIQUES OF ICON AND WALL PAINTING – New edition with index!

 'TECHNIQUES OF ICON AND WALL PAINTING: Egg Tempera, Fresco, Secco' by Aidan Hart

 The most comprehensive book to date on the techniques of icon and wall painting, this work has established itself as the seminal work on the subject.
-Translations are pending in Polish and Arabic.
+A Polish translation is now published, available via Amazon.
 460 pages.
 Over 450 colour illustrations and over 160 drawings.
 227mm x 278mm.
 Hard cover, £40.
 Gracewing Publishers.
 Second edition, now with index, 2015.

 This is the most comprehensive book to date on the techniques of icon and wall painting.
 Illustrated by over 450 colour ilustrations and over 160 drawings, it is a source of pleasure and inspiration for the general reader as well as for the practising icon painter.
 More than just a technical manual, it sets artistic practice in the context of the Church's spirituality and liturgy, with chapters on the theology and history of the icon, and the reasons behind the placement of wall paintings within churches.